TBjargrim/Sunstats/README.md

 *  styled-components

 ## API Reference
-All clime charts are based on API's from [World Weather Online](https://www.worldweatheronline.com/developer/api/) We used [Postman](https://www.postman.com/) .
+All charts are based on API's from [World Weather Online](https://www.worldweatheronline.com/developer/api/) We used [Postman](https://www.postman.com/) .
 Postman is an interactive and automatic tool for verifying the APIs of a project, it makes sure that each API is working as intended and it make sure  that the API has the element needed.

 <a href="https://ibb.co/QjtTwyC"><img src="https://i.ibb.co/WpjMJmP/Screenshot-2021-04-22-at-16-48-05.png" alt="Screenshot-2021-04-22-at-16-48-05" border="0" /></a>